Come Visit Us !

 The Secret Formula

-After a few dozen weddings, I began to notice a pattern.
-Guests loved the adorable colorful vintage campers, they liked the flower field, they went crazy over the hammocks strung across the creek, they loved the treehouse, the microbus and the airstream bar.
+After hosting a few dozen weddings, I began to notice a pattern.
+Guests loved taking photos of the colorful vintage campers, they liked the flower field, they went crazy over the hammocks strung across the creek, they loved the treehouse, the alpaca, the microbus and the airstream bar.
 They loved the vintage playground with merry-go-round.
 They were fascinated by “Shiitake Holler” where we were growing mushrooms on logs.
-They took thousands of photos and selfies in from of each location.
-It was all about sharing unique photos on Instagram and Facebook!
+They took thousands of photos and selfies from of each location and shared them on Instagram and Facebook!
 I started calling it the “Instagrammability” of JuneBug.

-Most other wedding venues had a pretty arbor, perhaps a river, flowers, a barn, maybe a mountain view and white wedding chairs.
-JuneBug all that plus at least 10 unique and thus Instagrammable areas.
-People were actually doing the advertising for us.
+While most other wedding venues had a pretty arbor or perhaps a river, a barn, maybe even a mountain view and white wedding chairs.
+JuneBug all that plus at least 10 unique and thus Instagrammable places to photograph and share.
+People were doing a lot of the advertising for us.
+The wedding side of the business started to take off like wildfire.

 Revolutionizing the Outdoor Music Experience - The Creek Lounge